Deekshitha1911/CODSOFT_PP_03/README.md

 # CODSOFT_PP_03

-🔐 Password Generator – A simple and efficient app that generates strong, secure passwords using a mix of letters, numbers, and special characters. 🚀 Helps users create reliable passwords quickly while practicing randomization and input handling concepts. 💻
+# 🔐 Password Generator

+A simple and secure Password Generator application that creates strong passwords using a combination of letters, numbers, and special characters.
+It helps users generate reliable passwords quickly and easily.

+## ✨ Features

+* 🔑 Generate strong and random passwords
+* 🔠 Includes uppercase & lowercase letters
+* 🔢 Includes numbers
+* 🔣 Includes special characters
+* ⚡ Fast and easy to use

+## 🛠️ Technologies Used

+* Python / JavaScript *(update based on your project)*
+* Random / String libraries *(if applicable)*

+## 🎯 Purpose

+This project was built to practice randomization, string manipulation, and user input handling.
+It is beginner-friendly and useful for understanding basic security concepts.

+## 🚀 Future Enhancements

+* 📏 Custom password length
+* 📋 Copy to clipboard feature
+* 🎨 Improved UI design

+---